symfony/symfony-docs/cache.rst

     $ php bin/console messenger:consume async_bus

 That's it!
-Now, whenever an item is queried from this cache pool, its cached value will be immediately returned.
-If it is elected for early-expiration, a message is sent through to bus to schedule a background computation to refresh the value.
+Now, whenever an item is queried from this cache pool, its cached value will be returned immediately.
+If it is elected for early-expiration, a message will be sent through to bus to schedule a background computation to refresh the value.

 .. _`probabilistic early expiration`: https://en.wikipedia.org/wiki/Cache_stampede#Probabilistic_early_expiration